What Happens on a Cruise, Stays on the Cruise - Part 1

 Lemara walked back to the bed and threw herself face down across it, contemplating what to wear to dinner with Harry.

-The multicoloured, mini skater girl dress was her first thought, but then she digressed.
+The multicoloured, skater girl dress was her first thought, but then she digressed.
 Is that dress saying too much?
-And if she thought that dress was saying too much so was the deep v-neck, fitted red dress with gold buttons.
+And if she thought that dress was saying too much so was the deep v-neck, fitted red dress.
 Lemara settled on a pair of black trousers, black heels, crocheted three quarter length beige top and gold scarf around her neck.
 She was satisfied the ensemble was comfortable but sufficiently sassy for the first night onboard the ship.
 But more so the unexpected and now highly anticipated date with a guy she only glanced eyes on hours before in a hotel's restaurant.

 It was nearly twenty-four hours since she last slept.
 Jet lagged, Lemara closed her eyes, thinking, she would rest them for a bit.